Frequently Asked Questions Expand All

-You also can call or text a help line.
+You can also call or text a help line.
 There are many free help lines that are open 24 hours a day, 7 days a week.
 You can get information or talk with a counselor without giving your name.
-See the Resources section to learn more.
+Read the Resources section below to learn more.

 Call 911 if you think you are in danger right now.
 Focus on yourself and staying safe.
 Stay near other people if you are breaking up, and let others know what is going on, including trusted adults.

-You can call the National Dating Abuse Helpline at 866-331-9474 to talk with a counselor and get advice.
+You can call the National Teen Dating Abuse Helpline at 866-331-9474 to talk with a counselor and get advice.
 You can also text LOVEIS to 22522 to reach a counselor.
-See the Resources section below for more places to find help.
+Read the Resources section below for more places to find help.